Anthony Keith-Falconer, 7th Earl of Kintore

-Anthony Keith-Falconer, 7th Earl of Kintore, 9th Lord Falconer of Halkerton, 7th Lord Keith of Inverurie and Keith Hall, Chief of Clan Keith (20 April 1794 - 11 July 1844), was a Scottish aristocrat.
+Anthony Keith-Falconer, 7th Earl of Kintore, Chief of Clan Keith (20 April 1794 - 11 July 1844), was a Scottish aristocrat.

 Early life

 Keith-Falconer was born on 20 April 1794.
 He was the son of William Keith-Falconer, 6th Earl of Kintore and the former Maria Bannerman.
 His elder sister was Lady Maria Keith-Falconer and his younger brother was Capt.
 Hon.
 William Keith-Falconer of the Royal Navy (who married Louisa Grant, a daughter of William Grant of Congalton).

 His paternal grandparents were Anthony Keith-Falconer, 5th Earl of Kintore and the former Christina Elizabeth Sichterman (daughter of Jan Albert Sichterman of Groningen, the Netherlands, Intendant General of the Dutch Settlements in the East Indies and Director and Fiscal of Bengal).
 His maternal grandparents were Sir Alexander Bannerman, 6th Baronet and the former Mary Gordon (a daughter of Sir James Gordon of Banchory).

 After being a pupil at Sparsholt in Berkshire, Lord Kintore attended St Mary Hall, Oxford.